Enhanced Generative Model Evaluation with Clipped Density and Coverage: Method

-Since $\text{ClippedDensity}_\text{unnorm}$ is an average over synthetic samples, an $x$ proportion of bad samples directly causes the score to decrease by $x$, satisfying Desideratum 2a.
+Since $\text{ClippedDensity}_\text{unnorm}$ is an average over synthetic samples, a proportion $x$ of bad samples directly reduces the score by $x$, satisfying Desideratum 2a.
 To achieve normalization between 0 and 1 (Desideratum 2b), we require an ideal value of 1.
-We compute this ideal value empirically by evaluating the fidelity score of the real data using a leave-one-out strategy.
-For each sample $x^r_i$, we count the number of real balls $j$ (where $j \neq i$) that contain it.
-This computation is efficient, as we already obtained the indices of real samples inside each ball during the radius computation.
+We achieve this ideal value empirically by evaluating the fidelity score of the real data using a leave-one-out strategy.
+For each sample $x^r_i$, we count the number of clipped real balls $j$ (with $j \neq i$) that contain it.
+This computation is efficient, as we have already obtained the indices of real samples inside each ball during the radius computation.